 - It may not be able to call the HVAC system for heat or to cool.

-- The connection between your Nest thermostat and your Wi-Fi be disrupted.
+- The connection between your Nest thermostat and your Wi-Fi could be disrupted.

-- The display on your Nest thermostat might not work or be non-responsive.
+- The display on your Nest thermostat might not work or become non-responsive.

 When you get this message, you should immediately charge your Nest via USB to temporarily fix the issue.